alem-platform/sprint-sql/story02/range-ranger/README.md

 3. Find employees hired **BETWEEN** `'2014-01-01'` and `'2019-12-31'`
 4. Find employees with positions **IN**: `'Warehouse Manager'`, `'Senior Researcher'`, `'Lead Engineer'`

 In all queries, select the employee's first name, last name, salary, position and hire date.
-Sort evbery query in ascending order by `salary`.
+Sort every query in ascending order by `salary`.

 ### Resources: